devolksbank/Raspberry-Pi-Movidius-Person-Detector/README.md

 - go to the preferences menu option on the Raspberry-Pi and start 'Raspberry Pi Configuration'
 - go to the localisation tab en set your wifi country
 - connect the Raspberry-Pi to your wifi using the icon on the top of your screen
+- connect the compute stick and the webcam to the Raspberry-Pi

 #### Enable ssh access
 The easiest way to control the installation is from your PC/laptop, so it is advisable to enable SSH access on the pi, but you can also run everything on the Raspberry-Pi itself: